brentjo/rails-template/README.md

 # Rails template

-A fresh Rails application from `rails new` containing common changes I tend to make on new projects.
+A barebones Rails application from `rails new` containing common security-related changes I tend to make on new projects.
+It's intended to serve as inspiration for changes you could look to incorporate into a new Rails app rather than template code to build on verbatim.

 **Security headers**

-Applies a default set of security headers using the [secure_headers](https://github.com/github/secure_headers) gem.
+- Applies a default set of security headers using the [secure_headers](https://github.com/github/secure_headers) gem.

 ```ruby
 # config/initializers/secure_headers.rb